This topic describes how to use Data Quality to monitor the quality of table data.

 3. Other configurations

-The procedures to run a quality monitoring test and subscribe to quality monitoring are the same as those described in Configure monitoring rules for the ods_raw_log_d table.
+The procedures to test run the quality monitor and subscribe to the quality monitor are the same as those described in Configure quality monitoring rules for ods_raw_log_d.

-A monitor checks whether the data quality in a specified timestamp range (partition) of a table meets your expectations.
+A quality monitor checks whether the data in a specified data range (partition) of a target table meets expectations.

 In this step, you must set the Data Range parameter of the monitor to dt=$[yyyymmdd-1].
 When the monitor runs, it matches the data in this partition to determine whether the data quality meets your expectations.

-This means that each time the scheduling task for the ads_user_info_1d table is run, quality monitoring is triggered and its associated quality rules are used to check whether the data in the corresponding data range meets the data quality check rules.
+Each time the scheduling task for the ads_user_info_1d table runs, it triggers the quality monitor.
+The monitor uses its associated quality rules to check the data in the corresponding data range and determine if it meets the data quality check rules.

 Perform the following steps: